24hourkirtan/audio-streaming-app/pages/builds/ios.md

   <h1  id="page-title">Releases > IOS</h1>
 </div>

 Detailed instructions on how to prepare a build releases for IOS.
 CLI commands are MAC or Linux based.
 Windows users must adjust syntax.

 ___
+### Preparation
+Use the instructions from the project's README.md to download and setup a local repo. name the new local repo using the version number. (audio-streaming-app-ios-083)

+___
 ### Update the config.xml file